Wunkolo/qTriangle/README.md

 ## Scaling

-If I was to throw thousands of points at a triangle in a for-loop using this algorithm then not all variables have to be re-calculated.
+If I was to throw thousands of points at a triangle in a for-loop using this algorithm then not all variables have to be re-calculated for each point.

 The vectors `EdgeDir0`, `EdgeDir1`, `EdgeDir2` only have to be calculated once.
 For each point the vectors `PointDir0`, `PointDir1`, `PointDir2` have to be recreated.